DJANG2024/MKDocsMaterial/docs/github_repo.md

 !!! tip "Tip"
     The [⋯] button appears only when you hover over the Source Control panel.

 !!! success "Success"
     Congratulations!
-You have successfully learned how to configure a GitHub repository on your local computer to collaborate with other developers through VS Code.
+You can now begin collaborating with other developers in VS Code by cloning a GitHub repository to and pushing your progress from your local computer.